SteeltoeOSS/MainSite/README.md

 PS> cd src/Client
 ```

-2. Run the application with the `watch` command.
-So as changes are made in Visual Studio, the site will refresh.
+1. Run the application with the `watch` command.
+So as changes are made, the site will refresh.

 ```powershell
 PS> dotnet watch run